Évora

 Flexible and sustainable district heating/cooling with innovative heat storage solutions

 In the commercial park, the freezers thermal inertia is used to achieve monthly energy savings.
-During POCITYF, the timely management responsible for the performance of this method will be optimized, by being automated and added, as a module, to Schneider BMS that will be therein installed.
+During POCITYF, the timely management responsible for the performance of this method will be optimized, by being automated and added, as a module, to Schneider BMS equipment that will be installed therein.
 On the other hand, in Évora city centre, municipal buildings will target market-oriented flexibility services to improve their self-sufficiency, which can be used as an ancillary services market product or for the DSO.

 Some Innovative Elements that are intended to be used in this solution are: